 The Catholic Church is modeled after the Church in the Bible, which means that it's organized according to cities and territories.
 As we read in the New Testament, the Apostle Paul addressed his letters to the churches at Rome, Corinth, Galatia, Ephesus, Phillipi, Colossi and Thessalonica.
 These were cities around the Mediterranean Sea.

 This is how the Catholic Church is arranged today, more or less, throughout the world.
 Here in the Ozarks, there are not many Catholics.
-So our city-churches tend to span large swaths of territory to cover the Catholics spread out therein.
-There are three Catholic dioceses in the Ozarks and two personal ordinariates.
-A diocese is a fancy word for the kind of city-church we read about in the Bible.
-The word "diocese" comes from the Greek word dioikesis (διοίκησις) which means "administration."
+So our city churches tend to span large swaths of territory to cover the Catholics spread out therein.
+There are four Catholic dioceses (city churches), and two personal ordinariates, that cover the Ozarks.
+A diocese is a fancy word for the kind of city church we read about in the Bible.
+The word diocese comes from the Greek word dioikesis (διοίκησις) which means "administration."
 A "personal ordinariate" is the name of a special jurisdiction for Catholics who (for various reasons) don't fit into the normal diocesan structure.
 All Catholics are in full-communion with each other, regardless of jurisdiction.
 A jurisdiction simply determines who your bishop is.